mbahArip/kemono-api/README.md

 #### Service Search

-Only search from kemono / coomer creators.
+Only search from kemono creators.
 If you search it via `/kemono/patreon?keyword=vici`, it only search from patreon service.

 ```ts